-- 3.391 If the current rate of provision for Rutland is taken at the 0.14 courts per 1,000 rate, then there is likely to be a need for an additional court in the period up to 2036.
-However as there are the 3 courts available at Oakham School, even with their limited availability, this would more than meet the expected needs of the community up to 2036. - 3.392 The Nortoft Calculator does not take into account the potential impact of the aging population of the authority.
-The estimated level of future demand suggested by the model is therefore likely to be slightly higher than that achieved by 2036.
+3.350 If the current rate of provision for Rutland is taken at 0.14 courts per 1,000 and this is extrapolated up to 2036 to take into account both the increase in population and the anticipated increase in participation at 0.5% pa, then this would suggest the need for an additional court in the period up to 2036.
+However as there are the 3 courts available at Oakham School, even with their limited availability, this would more than meet the expected needs of the community up to 2036.